Homemade Nigerian doughnut recipe! It’s yummy!

-I know you are so much interested in this recipe because Nigerian doughnut is everyone’s delight
+I know you are so much interested in this recipe because Nigerian doughnut is everyone’s delight.

 How are you guys doing today?
 Trust you’re doing great?

 My kids can take doughnut over and over again without getting bored with it.

 My homemade Nigerian doughnut recipe was yummy, soft with an easy bite, you know children naturally like soft snacks

-This recipe has different methods of preparation but will be sharing with you the method I used, which is very easy to understand, with the ingredients added,
+This recipe has different methods of preparation but will be sharing with you the method I used, which is very easy to understand, with the ingredients added.

 Guess what?
 My yummy doughnut was actually made without a doughnut cutter.